 The CCM may work together with the Secretariat to draft the Capacity Development Plan.
 This plan shall be attached to that CCM’s comments to the dCMR.

-Where a capacity assistance need has been identified in a dCMR by a SIDS, Participating Territory, Indonesia or the Philippines, which has prevented that CCM from fulfilling a particular obligation, TCC shall assess that CCM as “Capacity Assistance Needed” for that obligation.
+Where TCC recognizes that a capacity assistance need has been identified in a dCMR by a SIDS, Participating Territory, Indonesia or the Philippines, which has prevented that CCM from fulfilling a particular obligation, TCC shall assess that CCM as “Capacity Assistance Needed” for that obligation.
 TCC shall recommend to the Commission that it allow the Capacity Development Plan to run until the end of the anticipated timeframe and assistance delivery set out therein.

 That CCM shall report its progress under the Capacity Development Plan every year in its Annual Report Part II.
 That CCM shall remain assessed as “Capacity Assistance Needed” against that particular obligation until the end of the timeframe in the plan.

-Where the Commission is identified in the Capacity Development Plan to assist that CCM, the Secretariat shall provide an annual report of such assistance to TCC.
+Where the Commission is involved in the Capacity Development Plan to assist that CCM, the Secretariat may provide an annual report of such assistance to TCC on behalf of that CCM.

 If a CCM notifies the Commission that its capacity needs have been met, the Capacity Development Plan for that obligation shall be deemed completed and the CCM’s compliance with that obligation shall then be assessed in accordance with Annex I.

-Unless the SIDS, Participating Territory, Indonesia or Philippines amends its Capacity　Development Plan, once the timeframe in that Plan has passed, that CCM’s compliance with　that obligation shall be assessed in accordance with Annex I.
+Unless TCC agrees that the SIDS, Participating Territory, Indonesia or Philippines amends its Capacity　Development Plan, once the timeframe in that Plan has passed, that CCM’s compliance with　that obligation shall be assessed in accordance with Annex I.

 The Commission recognises the special requirements of developing State CCMs, particularly SIDS and Participating Territories, and shall seek to actively engage and cooperate with these CCMs and facilitate their effective participation in the implementation of the CMS including by: